-Institutions shall report the identification of any counterparty for which information is being submitted in any of the templates C 28.00 to C 31.00.
+Institutions shall report the identification of any counterparty for which information is being submitted in any of the templates C 28.00 to C 29.00.
 The identification of the group of connected clients shall not be reported, unless the national reporting system provides a unique code for the group of connected clients.

+According to the last sentence of Article 394(1) of CRR, institutions shall report the identification of the counterparty to which they have exposures of a value greater than or equal to EUR 300 million but less than 10% of their Tier 1 capital.